-Martin Luther King Jr. Holiday Commission Celebration & Days of Service and Contests
+Martin Luther King Jr. Holiday Commission Celebration & Day of Service

 Title